-However, we recommend checking specific travel dates for your trip to Porto from Madrid as scheduled services by bus or flight can vary by season or day of the week.
+However, we recommend checking specific travel dates for your trip from Madrid to Porto as scheduled services by bus, ferry, flight or train can vary by season or day of the week.

-These are the most popular departure and arrival points when traveling from Madrid to Porto:
+These are the most popular departure and arrival points from Madrid to Porto:

 Yes, there are direct services available from Madrid to Porto with the following travel companies:

-Direct services tend to save you time and add more convenience in getting you to Porto as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets to Porto from Madrid.
+Direct services tend to save you time and add more convenience in getting you to Porto as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets between Madrid and Porto.